datarobot-community/custom-models/Custom Model Examples/Boston Housing/README.md

 This folder includes an example of how to use DRUM with different custom models.

-You can use google colab to follow alone with `Main_Script.ipynb`.
+You can use Google Colab to follow along with `Main_Script.ipynb`.

-In this notebook you will
+In this notebook you will:

-* build a random forest using sklearn
+* build a Random Forest Regression model using sklearn
 * use DRUM to score data in batch
-* use DRUM to test if the model can handel missing values
+* use DRUM to test if the model can handle missing values
-* use DRUM to serve the model as a rest enpoint
+* use DRUM to serve the model as a rest endpoint
-* show how easy it is to swap out models (also built on boston data)
+* show how easy it is to swap out models (also built on Boston data)
-* lastly, with a [datarobot trial](https://www.datarobot.com/trial/) account, register and monitor the model
+* lastly, with a DatRobot account, register and monitor the model (if needed, you can use a [DataRobot trial](https://www.datarobot.com/trial/) account)